Euclidean plane and its relatives; a minimalist introduction: Isometries, motions, and lines

-If $\mathcal X$ is a metric space and $\mathcal Y$ is a subset of $\mathcal X$, then a metric on $\mathcal Y$ can be obtained by restricting the metric from $\mathcal X$.
-In other words, the distance between points of $\mathcal Y$ is defined to be the distance between the same points in $\mathcal X$.
-Thus any subset of a metric space can be also considered as a metric space.
+If $\mathcal X$ is a metric space and $\mathcal Y$ is a subset of $\mathcal X$, then a metric on $\mathcal Y$ can be obtained by restricting the metric from~$\mathcal X$.
+In other words, the distance between two points in $\mathcal Y$ is defined to be the distance between these points in $\mathcal X$.
+In this way any subset of a metric space can be also considered as a metric space.